marcotoronto/rdm-test/content/05-3_Admin_Deposit.md

 # Admin Access in UBC Dataverse Collection
 {: .no_toc}

 Some users, such as data managers or curators, have more options to customize and control the way their dataverses look and act.
-The following content guides to create and customize a dataverse.
+To get an admin access to your Dataverse collection, please reach out to us `research.data@ubc.ca`.

-## Create A New (Sub-) Dataverse
+## Create A New (Sub-) Dataverse Collection

-From the main page of the dataverse within which you’d like to create a sub-dataverse (for example, the *Research Commons Workshops Dataverse*), click `+Add Data` > `New Dataverse` to create a sub-dataverse in the host dataverse.
+From the main page of the dataverse collection within which you’d like to create a sub-dataverse collection (for example, the *Research Commons Workshops Dataverse*), click `+Add Data` > `New Dataverse` to create a sub-dataverse collection.

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/borealis-create-dataverse.png" width="550"/> </p>

  Fill in the form with your desired specifications, and click `Create Dataverse`.

- The dataverse can then be accessed from the `Dataverses` link in the filter column to the left, or simply listed in the Results within its host dataverse.
+ The dataverse collection can then be accessed from the `Dataverses` link in the filter column to the left, or simply listed in the Results within its host dataverse.

-## Customize A Dataverse
+## Customize a Dataverse Collection
-On the main page for the dataverse you want to customize, click the `Edit` button in the upper right of the screen.
+On the main page for the dataverse collection that you want to customize, click the `Edit` button in the upper right of the screen.
 You will then see a dropdown menu with several options.
 Some which may be useful to you are:
 - General Information
 - Theme + Widgets
 - Permissions